evabenn/cybersecurity-resources/README.md

-# Why I Created This Page — and How To Use It
+# Why I Created This Page and How To Use It

 If you’re trying to get into cybersecurity but feel overwhelmed and don’t know where to start, this page is for you.
+I created this page following a 7-day zero=to-hired series I ran on Youtube, TikTok and Instagram (see links below).

 You’ve probably heard a lot of buzzwords like Red Team, SOC Analyst, GRC, Cloud Security—and you’re wondering:
 - **What do these roles actually do?**